MitchTalmadge/BookShelf/README.md

 ### How do I get set up? ###

-* This is an Eclipse project.
-Import it as a Git Project, and export it as a jar (not a runnable jar.)
+* This is a Maven Eclipse project.
+Import it as a Git Project, and build using Maven.

 ### Contribution guidelines ###